jasbrake/acpinger/README.md

 ## Testing

-Running the tests start a UDP server that will respond with mock responses.
+Running the tests start a local UDP server that will respond with mock responses.

 ```
 go test